OCP & Zoning Amendments

 What is an Official Community Plan?

-An Official Community Plan is a general statement of the broad objectives and policies of the local government respecting the character of existing and proposed land use and servicing requirements in the area covered by the Plan.
-The purpose of an Official Community Plan is to provide policy directions to guide future land use decisions.
+An Official Community Plan is a general statement of the long-term vision for an area and the broad objectives and policies of the local government respecting the character of existing and proposed land use and servicing requirements in the area covered by the Plan.

 What is Zoning?